nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-Made for SOC Professors, **ProfNUS** is the **easiest way to keep track of your teaching schedule and organize information regarding the students and modules you teach.** It is optimized for users who prefer Command Line Interface (CLI) so that frequent tasks can be done faster by typing in commands which is perfect for SOC Professors!
+Made for SOC (School of Computing) Professors, **ProfNUS** is the **easiest way to keep track of your teaching schedule and organize information regarding the students and modules you teach.** It is optimized for users who prefer Command Line Interface (CLI) so that frequent tasks can be done faster by typing in commands which is perfect for SOC Professors!
 Interested? :wink: Continue reading to find out more!

 * Table of Contents
   {:toc}